 The Board’s objectives are to grow revenues and to improve operating margins by leveraging the Group’s existing scalable operating platform.
 With this in mind, the Group’s strategy is focussed on both organic growth and inorganic growth through carefully selected acquisitions.

 The key drivers of the Group’s organic growth strategy include:

 - Current market share development.
 This covers expansion of existing client relationships through cross-selling between divisions and geographies and continuing new client wins through direct referrals, intermediary referrals and direct targeting;

 - Expansion of core service and product offering.
-This should provide increased revenue opportunities through the delivery of new and innovative client tools and solutions.
+This provides increased revenue opportunities through the delivery of new and innovative client solutions.
 Building scale affords the opportunity to achieve further economies of scale; and

 - Expansion of global network and platform.
-By developing JTC’s presence in key jurisdictions, JTC can support its operational growth and revenue stream diversification, capitalising on key high growth markets outside of the Group’s current network.
+By developing JTC’s presence in key jurisdictions, JTC can support its operational growth and revenue stream diversification, capitalising on key high growth markets aligned with the Group’s service offering.

 Traditionally, some of the Group’s competitors have relied mainly on new business referrals from their parent company such as in the case of an affiliated bank or law firm.
-As an independent group, JTC has a strong track record of establishing and expanding its intermediary network of onshore and offshore advisers, through which new business is often referred.
+As an independent group, JTC has a strong track record of establishing and expanding its intermediary partner network, through which new business is often referred.
 As the Group has grown in scale and reputation, it has increasingly established new client relationships through a direct approach.

 The Group continually identifies and assesses potential targets, specifically:

 - Smaller, earnings enhancing acquisitions, adding incremental EBITDA or geographic capability; and

 - Larger scale, international opportunities, including bank based client books or businesses.